-Masters of Curriculum & Instruction Programs in Puerto Rico
+Masters in Curriculum & Instruction Programs in Puerto Rico

 Masters in Curriculum and Instruction programs stress instructional design.
 This is an area important to dedicated educators who are concerned about student achievement and how to motivate their students to perform better.
 With a keen understanding of the learning process, teachers are better equipped to help students to understand what they are being taught.
 Curriculum and Instruction Masters programs advance the ability to design course materials for a specific student population.
 They may also highlight a content element or look for a program that focuses on a subject.
 Stem education is one example.